Mrudanihada/DollarBot/README.md

 - New and improved test cases for the code base

 ## Use Case
-*Objective:* To streamline the process of tracking and sharing expenses among multiple users within a group, ensuring clear accountability and transparency.
+To streamline the process of tracking and sharing expenses among multiple users within a group, ensuring clear accountability and transparency.

-*Actors:*

-Primary Users: Group members (e.g., friends, family, coworkers) who want to track shared expenses.
-DollarBot: The Telegram bot that assists with recording and managing expenses.

 ## Punch Line